Topher Stephenson / March 25, 2021

-The Boulos Company] has released its “Where’s New Hampshire Working?” survey which explores the impact of COVID-19 on the commercial office market.
-The survey, conducted December 2020 through February 2021 provides a snapshot of the local response to the pandemic.
-More than 60 New Hampshire professionals from a range of industries answered questions about working from home, productivity, office reentry plans, and more.
+The Boulos Company has released its “Where is New Hampshire Working?” survey, which explores the impact of COVID-19 on the commercial office market.
+The survey, conducted from December 2020 through February 2021, provides a snapshot of the local response to the pandemic.
+More than 60 New Hampshire professionals from a range of industries answered questions about working from home, productivity, office re-entry plans, and more.

 Boulos conducted the survey to provide New Hampshire’s business community with insight into how their peers have responded to the pandemic, and share critical information as they move forward in an unprecedented real estate market.